GLOBAL MARKETS-Stocks rally after last week's rout on central bank policy hopes

 "There's a growing sense that we're going to see coordinated action by global central banks to try to offset the slowdown from the coronavirus," said Phil Flynn, an analyst at Price Futures Group.

-Equity markets around the world rose after suffering their worst plunge last week since the depths of the 2008 financial crisis.
+Equity markets rose after suffering their worst plunge last week since the depths of the 2008 financial crisis.

 Asian markets initially fell after China reported a record slump in factory activity but the region rallied to finish higher.

-MSCI's broadest index of world shares .MIWD00000PUS rose for the first time in eight sessions.
-The index gained 1.87% and emerging market stocks rose 1.08%.
+MSCI's broadest index of world shares .MIWD00000PUS rose for the first time in eight sessions, with U.S. stocks rising more than 2%.
+The MSCI index gained 1.55% and emerging market stocks rose 1.14%.

-In Europe, the broad STOXX 600 index .STOXX rose 0.09% and stocks on Wall Street rallied more than 2%.

 The scale of losses last week - almost $6 trillion was wiped off world stocks - led financial markets to price in policy responses from almost every major central bank.

-Fed funds futures now imply a full 50 basis point cut by the Fed at its March 17-18 meeting 0#FF:.
+Traders now see a 100% chance of a half percentage-point cut to the current 1.50%-1.75% target rate at the Fed's March 17-18 meeting, according to the CME FedWatch tool, up from no chance of large cuts last week.

-The disruption to global supply chains, factory output and global travel caused by the coronavirus has worsened the outlook for a world economy already struggling with the fallout of the U.S.-China trade war.
+The disruption to supply chains, factory output and global travel caused by the coronavirus has worsened the outlook for a world economy trying to recover from the U.S.-China trade war.

 In Paris, the Organization for Economic Cooperation and Development (OECD) warned the outbreak could cause the worst global downturn since the financial crisis.
 In a bleak scenario, growth could drop to just 1.5%.